alexandrainst/danlp/readthedocs/gettingstarted/installation.md

 ```

-### Install from github
+### Install from GitHub
-Alternatively you can install the latest version from github using:
+Alternatively you can install the latest version from GitHub using:
 ```
 pip install git+https://github.com/alexandrainst/danlp.git
 ```